-Oregon has some truly amazing beaches.
+There are some truly amazing beaches in Oregon.
 Do you know where to go to see wild tufted puffins?
-How about the best Oregon beach to look for starfish, or where to find the wreck of the Peter Iredale?
+How about the best Oregon beaches to look for starfish, or where to find the wreck of the Peter Iredale?
 If you’re looking for a place to view spectacular waves crashing during a winter storm, or want to find the perfect beach to explore with your family, go sandboarding, or fly a kite, these 10 beaches are some of the most special beaches anywhere.

 Unforgettable Northern Oregon Beaches